Spend a season in Rocky Mountain National Park and Surrounding National Forests

 Canyon Lakes Crew (8 crew members, 2 crew leaders)

-– Trail maintenance, construction, tree clearing
+– Performs trail maintenance, construction, and tree clearing

-– Certification in crosscut saw bucking
+– Members become trained in crosscut saw bucking

 – USFS Canyon Lakes Ranger District website (link)